patricecolet/modulePre/README.md

 in the first run change password to `raspberry`  <br />

-git clone into /home/patch directory on raspberry and anywhere you like on remote computer. <br />
+git clone into /home/patch directory on raspberry and anywhere you like on remote computer: <br />
->cd ~
+>cd ~   <br />
 git clone git@github.com:patricecolet/modulePre.git

-raspberry ideal config is available in this repository. copy config.txt to /boot/  <br />
+Raspberry ideal config is available in this repository.
+Copy config.txt to /boot:  <br />
->cp ~/modulePre/config.txt /boot  <br />
+>cp ~/modulePre/config.txt /boot

 PureData version in patchboxOS is a bit too old then we need to compile PureData: